patelmm79/Map-Global-Coffee-Production-d3/README.md

 Initial design was specified in included file index_basic.html.

-The base map that I used (http://techslides.com/demos/d3/d3-world-population-density.html).
+The base reference map that I used (http://techslides.com/demos/d3/d3-world-population-density.html).
 Specifically,  I sourced the topojson methods of using map data and integrating production data onto the map.
 I also sourced the tooltip code to allow for display of specific production data upon rolling over the cursor over the country.